Endura Flap Thermo Panel 3e (2-Piece) - Installation Instructions

 What if hardware for the locking latch is preventing the door from sealing properly?

-You might be able to remove the hardware, as in some cases they are only held in place with a couple of screws.
+You may be able to remove the hardware, as it is sometimes secured with just a few screws.

-If neither of those choices works, you can try to shim the panel out so that it is even with the face of the lock.
-Depending on how far it sticks out you might be able to use a thicker foam weatherstripping or a small piece of wood between the panel and wall jamb.
+If neither option works, you can shim the panel to align it with the lock face.
+Depending on how far it protrudes, consider using thicker foam weatherstripping or a small wood spacer between the panel and the wall jamb.

 My slider isn't closing evenly against the panel?

-Turning the screw will adjust the wheels slightly.
-If the slider is level then it could be an issue with the metal height adjustment lock at the top of the panel.
-You can also use a rubber mallet to tap the curve into a straight line.
+If the slider is level but still misaligned, the issue could be with the metal height adjustment lock at the top of the panel.
+In some cases, you can use a rubber mallet to straighten out any slight curves.

-If the height adjustment lock is hitting the edge this can mean that the bottom of the panel is going further into the jamb that it can at the top.
-A gap appears that gets wider as you go down the panel.
-You can use wood shims or weatherstripping in the jamb to push out the bottom of the panel.
+If the height adjustment lock is hitting the edge, it may indicate that the bottom of the panel is seating deeper into the jamb than the top, creating a widening gap as you move downward.
+To correct this, use wood shims or weatherstripping in the jamb to push the bottom of the panel outward.

 What if the panel is wobbling slightly back and forth?